 Teaching safe and responsible online behaviour

-- Be a good role model.
 Your child learns from you.
-This means you can model safe and healthy internet use by using the internet in the way you want your child to use it – for example, by not having internet-connected devices in bedrooms.
+This means you can model safe and healthy internet use by using digital media in the way you want your child to use it now and in the future.
+For example, you can keep internet-connected devices out of bedrooms.

 It’s also a good idea to find out how grandparents and other people in your child’s life use the internet and try to agree on a shared approach.

 Teaching your child about good and bad content

 You can explain to your child that there’s good and bad content on the internet, including content that isn’t true.
 Encourage your child to talk to you if he sees something upsetting, scary or worrying.
 For example, you could say, ‘Some videos on the internet can be upsetting or scary.
 Tell me if you see something that scares you or makes you unhappy’.